Paul Davies (Conservative politician): Political career

-He was first elected to the Senedd in 2007.
-Until March 2009 he served as Shadow Minister for Culture, the Welsh Language and Sport.
-From March 2009 until the Senedd in 2011, Davies held the role of Shadow Minister for Education and the Welsh Language.
-After his re-election as Senedd Member for Preseli Pembrokeshire in May 2011, he briefly held the role of Interim Leader of the Welsh Conservative Senedd Group before being appointed as Deputy Leader of the Welsh Conservative Senedd Group, and Shadow Minister for Finance.
+From June 2007 to February 2009 he served as Shadow Minister for Culture, the Welsh Language and Sport.
+From February 2009 until the Senedd elections in May 2011, Davies held the role of Shadow Minister for Education and the Welsh Language.
+After his re-election as Senedd Member for Preseli Pembrokeshire at the 2011 elections he briefly held the role of Interim Leader of the Welsh Conservatives, as former Conservative leader Nick Bourne had lost his Mid and West Wales list seat.
+He served in that post for two months, while a leadership contest was held which saw Andrew RT Davies elected leader of the Welsh Conservatives.
+He was appointed as Deputy Leader of the Welsh Conservative Senedd Group, and Shadow Minister for Finance in RT Davies' first Shadow Cabinet.